INFORMATION FOR AUTHORS

 HOW TO SUBMIT

 All contributions must be submitted to the Managing Editor at firstname.lastname@example.org.
 We would prefer to receive contributions in Word.

 Authors are asked to provide alongside their submission a publishing agreement indicating that their submission is an original submission which is not under consideration for publication elsewhere and has not been published in any form or media, including on the internet.

 Authors must format their contributions in accordance with the Oxford University Standard for Citation of Legal Authorities (OSCOLA).
 The current edition can be found on this link and the appendix for international law sources on this link.

 Articles should be between 5’000 and 10’000 words in length.
-Student Notes of no more than 5000 words will also be considered.
 LEAD Journal solicits innovative analysis, backed by thorough research, of current development and emerging trends in concepts, policies and practice relating to environmental law at all levels – local, national, regional or international.
 Comparative and multidisciplinary approaches are encouraged.
 Contributions regarding any jurisdiction are welcome, especially relating to the developing country regimes.
 As the Journal has an international readership, authors should ensure that the context of the laws are clearly explained (in footnotes where appropriate) to readers who may be unfamiliar with specific national regimes or social and economic situations.
 Contributions which are merely descriptive of new laws and policies are considered undesirable unless these have wider relevance.